 Posts on Happily Homegrown contain affiliate links.
 When you make a purchase through an affiliate link, your price will be the same, but Happily Homegrown will receive a small commission.
 Thank you for your support!

 Our family strives to have PE at home, which means indoors in the bad weather and outside when we can.
-Having some PE gear at home, and knowing what resources are readily available has made a world of difference in our homeschool and in our children’s fitness levels.
+While I prefer outside activities, I need things we can do indoors as well.
+Having some PE gear at home, along with resources like these fitness games, and knowing what resources are readily available has made a world of difference in our homeschool and our children’s fitness levels.
 Creating a home gym for your homeschool doesn’t have to break the bank, either.
-Here are some of our favorite resources for teaching PE class at home.
+Here are some of our favorite resources for teaching PE classes at home.

 10 Resources for Homeschool PE Class

 - Rebounder Trampoline – Make sure to get one that can accommodate the weight of your growing children.
 Many of the ones targeted to children have a max weight of about 50-60 lbs.
 This one is a similar price, and good for individuals weighing up to 250 lbs.

 - Fitivities is a board game for 2-24 players and encourages physical activity and different exercises and movements.